githubteacher/dev-feb-2017/jrglez-durham.md

 # Durham, UK

 ## Places to eat
-- Lebaneat for :mediterranean:
+- Lebaneat
-- Leonards Coffee House for :sandwiches: and :coffee:
+- Leonards Coffee House for :sandwichy: and :coffee:
 - Bells for :fish&chips"